amandineslx/rg-results-extract/README.md

 Extract, enrich and display the results from a rhythmic gymnastics competition from the FFGym website.

-In particular, during inter-departemental competitions, gymnasts from 04-05-06-98-84 and the ones from 13-83 are judged by the same jury and both the rankings can be mixed in order to have an idea of the potential ranking for the regional competition (qualifications for the France championship).
+In particular, during inter-departemental competitions, gymnasts from French departments 04-05-06-98-84 and the ones from 13-83 are judged by the same jury and both the rankings can be mixed in order to have an idea of the potential ranking for the regional competition (qualifications for the France championship).

 ## Execution